 Cellular Shades A.K.A Honeycomb Shades: The most popular and effective shades to keep heat and sunlight out, cellular shades AKA Honeycomb shades have maintained as one of the best for a long time.
-Specially designed for the purpose of providing extreme insulation, cellular shades have hexagonal cells arranged in a honeycomb looking structure.
+Specially designed for the purpose of providing extreme insulation, these thermal blinds have hexagonal cells arranged in a honeycomb looking structure.
 These cells absorb the outside air and create a wall between the outside and inside temperature.
 Your air conditioner can easily achieve the temperature set because the cellulars block all the unwanted heat outside, causing it to work less hard.
 Available in a number of shades, cellulars are energy efficient as well as aesthetically considerable.
 You can also pair them up with curtains and drapes to maintain a royal and exquisite look.
 If installed in the right manner, cellular shades can easily combat the heat wave coming inside by 80%.

 Graber Blackout Cellular Shades: An epitome of trust and quality, Graber has gained a considerable reputation in the window covering’s market.
 If you want to save yourself from the hassle of getting into issues from cheap imitations, go for Graber blackout cellular shades.
 Ideal for bedroom windows, they block all the sunlight and help you to savor peaceful naps during the scorching hours of the day.